 This does not include the flight cost or transportation to/from Kibbutz Ga’aton (**see below for more information regarding transportation to Kibbutz Ga’aton).
 The tuition fee includes the registration fee which guarantees your spot in the session you chose and then we ask for the remaining tuition fee to be paid in one installment no later than the date indicated on the program payment page of the Kibbutz Summer Intensive.

 Who are the participants?
 What is the general level of dance and what is the participants' dance background?

 Our Summer Intensive is an international 2-week, 4-week, and 6-week dance program which attracts dance students of high school and university age from all over the world as well as Israel.

-There are participants who are in high school and study dance in after school type programs while there are others who attend a performing arts academy or high school and study dance much more intensively throughout the year.
+There are participants who are in high school and study dance in after school type programs while there are others who attend a performing arts academy or high school of performing arts and study dance much more intensively throughout the year.
 The Summer Intensive also hosts older and more experienced dancers and dance students who are currently studying full-time in university full-time in a B.A. of B.F.A. type of dance program.
-Therefore, there's a spectrum of levels and everyone is placed in an appropriate group that is fitting to him or her and and will make it appropriately challenging as well for them to continue to develop significantly during the summer months.
+Therefore, there’s a spectrum of levels and everyone is placed in an appropriate group that is fitting to him or her and will make it appropriately challenging as well for them to continue to develop significantly during the summer months.

 On the very first day of the program, once everyone is settled in their accommodations, we gather for a placement session where all participants are seen by our professional staff and placed in appropriate groups/class levels for the duration of the program.